Self-injecting is no fun, but chocolate and photos of Richard Madden really can make it a little more pleasurable!

 Do not inject into the following: scar tissue, stretch marks, wounds, abrasions, infections or at a site where you can see a blood vessel underneath (blood in the syringe means starting over afresh).
 Avoid them like you’d avoid sitting next to the cast of TOWIE at, well, anywhere.
 That Fake Bake is hell to get off your clothes.

-Stare at a photo Ryan Gosling, Cara Delevinge, Kermit the Frog or whoever else is floating your boat while you do it.
+Stare at a photo Richard Madden, Cara Delevinge, Kermit the Frog or whoever else is floating your boat while you do it.
 We’re not kidding.
 The ensuing rush of endorphins, which reduce your perception of pain, is a Very Good Thing.
 Why not make it a lifesize scratch-and-sniff version?

 6. Chocolate we love you